willdurand-edu/security-slides/README.md

 LicPro-Security
 ===============

-Here are the slides of my (web) security lectures at IUT de Clermont-Fd.
+Here are the slides from my (web) security lectures at IUT de Clermont-Fd.

 Installation